 Components which are assigned and included in the BOM are displayed in a opaque gray tone, only these components will be placed on the board.
 Components which are not yet assigned or excluded from the board are displayed in a translucent white tone.

-When components have more than 2 pads their first pin is indicated by an orange marker.
+When components have more than 2 pads, their first pin is indicated by an blue marker.

 Polarized components like capacitors and diodes are marked according to our.
 Assembly Polarity Rules .